andriisharshakov/interview-questions/!- General/Software design patterns.md

 - Bridge

-???
+Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

 - Composite

-???
+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

-- Decorator
+- Decorator (aka Wrapper)

 Abstraction is implemented by combining multiple types into a hierarchy of responsibilities.
+A wrapper (= a decorator) is an object that can be linked with some target object.
+The wrapper contains the same set of methods as the target and delegates to it all requests it receives.
+However, the wrapper may alter the result by doing something either before or after it passes the request to the target.

 - Facade

 Abstraction is implemented by subclassing it to a higher-level abstraction with fewer dependencies.
+In other words, Facade provides a simplified interface to a library, a framework, or any other complex set of classes.

 - Flyweight

-???
+Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state (= intrinsic state, constant data of an object) between multiple objects instead of keeping all of the data in each object.

 - Private class data